Project management – Steps of change

 Embedding and sustaining change

-In the embed and sustain steps, the changes will become part of “business as usual.”
+This page refers to project management in the embed and sustain step of change.
+The changes at this step will become part of “business as usual.”
 At this point, you should formally close the change project.

 A project can close at any point in the change cycle.
 This may happen if a change is reviewed for implementation and data shows it is not meeting goals.
 In this case a change may be abandoned.